lsst/rtn-044/index.rst

 CNPG logs to stdout and stderr.
 Logs are available via the `kubectl logs` command.
 Currently there is not a solution for long term retention of logging.
 The options are using Loki, Elasticsearch, or Gooogle Cloud Logging.
 Logs will be be available for <update days>

 The requirements for logs are:
+- Store logs for X days?
+- Provide log access to administrators and developers?

 See the `reStructuredText Style Guide <https://developer.lsst.io/restructuredtext/style.html>`__ to learn how to create sections, links, images, tables, equations, and more.